cable8mm/view-transformer/README.md

 ## Features

-- [x] 4,080 names for a dog or a cat
+- [x] 4,080 names for a dog or a cat without any limits
-- [x] 81 images for a dog without any limits
+- [x] 81 images for a dog under [CC BY-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/?ref=chooser-v1)
-- [x] 40 images for a cat without any limits
+- [x] 40 images for a cat under [CC BY-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/?ref=chooser-v1)

 ## Preview